Self-referenced hologram of a single photon beam: Introduction

 \section{Introduction}

-The two-dimensional spatial phase profile of a single photon~\cite{spatial1,weak1,spatial2} is an important resource for free-space quantum optical communication~\cite{quancom4,quancom1,quancom2,quancom3,quancom5,quancomm,quancombom}, quantum computing~\cite{quancomp0,quancomp}, quantum imaging~\cite{quanimg1,quanimg2,quanimg3,quanimg4,quanimg5,quanimg6,quanimg7,quanimg8} and quantum metrology~\cite{quanmetro2,quanmetro3,quanmetro4}.
-Unfortunately, the complete characterization of the two-dimensional spatial structure of a single photon is a challenging task due to its entirely indeterminate global phase~\cite{wignar}.
-Earlier, characterizing the spatial phase profile of single photons had been tackled using either tomographic techniques~\cite{tomo} or weak measurement approaches~\cite{weak1,weak2}.
-Nonetheless, these methods are not as straightforward and precise as the ones relying on interferometry.
+The two-dimensional spatial phase profile of a single photon~\cite{spatial1,weak1,spatial2} is an important resource for free-space quantum optical communication~\cite{quancom4,quancom1,quancom2,quancom3,quancom5,quancomm,quancombom,optcom_new1}, quantum computing~\cite{quancomp0,quancomp}, quantum imaging~\cite{quanimg1,quanimg2,quanimg3,quanimg4,quanimg5,quanimg6,quanimg7,quanimg8} and quantum metrology~\cite{quanmetro2,quanmetro3,quanmetro4}.
+Unfortunately, the complete characterization of the two-dimensional spatial structure of a single photon is a challenging task due to its entirely indeterminate global phase~\cite{hologram,wignar}.
+Earlier, characterizing the spatial phase profile of single photons~\cite{photon_wavefn0,photon_wavefn1,photon_wavefn2} had been tackled using either tomographic techniques~\cite{tomo,tomo2,tomo3,tomo4} or weak measurement approaches~\cite{weak1,weak2,transverseSpatialStructure}.
+Nonetheless, these methods are not as straightforward and precise as the ones relying on interferometry~\cite{sagnac}.

 In a recent work~\cite{hologram}, difficulties of retrieving the spatial phase profile of a single photon beam have been overcome ingeniously by using Hong-Ou-Mandel interference~\cite{hongoumandel}.
 The unknown photon with an arbitrary spatial phase profile was overlapped with a reference photon of a constant phase profile.
 In that scheme, the reference photon has to be identical in all of its degrees of freedom, except the spatial one, to the photon of unknown spatial phase.
 Therefore, the experimental preparation of the reference photon becomes challenging.
 Our method, which is analogous to a classical holography technique~\cite{diff_microscopy, microprin, optholo}, offers a way of characterizing the spatial phase of the single-photon beam in spite of its indeterminate global phase.
+Similarly to \cite{hologram}, by holography we mean a measurement of the phase profile of a light beam using interference \cite{OffaxisHolo}.
 Preliminary results of this work have been presented at conferences~\cite{FiO,Rochester}.
 Contrary to the previous approach~\cite{hologram} and its recent generalization to mixed states~\cite{hologramGen}, which use two-photon interference~\cite{twophotonInterf1}, we use single-photon interference~\cite{twophotonInterf1,singlePhotonInterference1}.